Home

 PACDEFF offers a conference with a substantial array of CRM, NTS, Aviation Human Factors, and Aviation Psychology topics, which is always of interest to a wide cross-section of Human Factors, Aviation Psychology and Safety professionals, practitioners and academics.

-The call for speakers for PACDEFF 2024 is now open.
+We expect a call for speakers for PACDEFF & AAvPA 2025 to open in February, with registrations opening in March.
+Please stay tuned for updates.
 We encourage a wide and diverse range of topics which will be of interest to our varied audience, who are largely involved in Aviation Human Factors.
 We also welcome speakers from outside of aviation, who can provide delegates with interesting and relevant topics, particularly where Human Factors challenges are shared across domains and industries.
 Please email us here with your ideas.

 2024 PRINCIPAL SPONSORS